Module 1: Testing React - Web Unit 3 Sprint 11

 });

-Objective 3: Test Asynchronous API Calls in Components
+Test Asynchronous API Calls That Are Made in a Component

 import React from "react";